Much in demand as a soloist, chamber and orchestral player, Welsh cellist Steffan Morris enjoys a very varied career.

 At 17 years old, Steffan won the Texaco Young Musician of Wales.

 In 2010, Steffan moved to Vienna to study the cello under the prestigious tutor Professor Heinrich Schiff at the University of Music and Performing Arts.
-He is the youngest ever guest principal cello with the Vienna Chamber Orchestra and has also been guest principal cello with the London Philharmonic Orchestra, BBC National Orchestra of Wales and the Royal Northern Sinfonia.
+He is the youngest ever guest principal cello with the Vienna Chamber Orchestra and has also been guest principal cello with the London Philharmonic Orchestra, The Royal Philharmonic Orchestra and BBC National Orchestra of Wales.
+In January this year, he joined the Royal Northern Sinfonia as principal cellist.

-As a soloist Steffan has performed with Sinfonia Cymru, The Cardiff Philharmonic Orchestra, The Guildford Philharmonic Orchestra amongst others.
+He is Creative Associate for Sinfonia Cymru and has performed with them as a soloist.
+He has also performed as soloist for The Cardiff Philharmonic Orchestra, the Surrey Philharmonic Orchestra and The Guildford Philharmonic Orchestra amongst others.
 His concert and recital engagements have taken him to Japan, Holland, Germany, Italy, Russia and Austria.

 Nidum Ensemble: www.nidumensemble.com